 Light it like it's a chrome bumper on a classic car.
 Lighting makes your products pop and draw interest.

 Avoid holidays in the middle of the month.
 Unless it's month-long, your windows can quickly become outdated or make you look out of touch if you change them the day after.

 Don't overfill.
 Your windows are not your stockroom.
 Use them to highlight your best, not as an end cap.

 Change monthly.
-Just like your in-store displays, they have a shelf life.
-Keep them changed to keep customers (and yourself) engaged.
+Just like when you are merchandising displays, they have a shelf life.
+Keep storefront window displays changed to keep customers (and yourself) engaged.

 Avoid SALE!
 SALE!
 SALE!
 SALE!
 Enough said.

 Remember you don't want your sidewalk to be dirty, your planters filled with dead (or dying) plants, or other garbage in front of the display windows you've spent so much time assembling.